navis-org/pymaid/docs/source/install.rst

 .. important::
    One of the dependencies ``pyoctree`` requires ``numpy`` to be installed.
-If pip fails with ``ImportError: No module named 'numpy'``, manually install numpy:
+If pip fails with ``ImportError: No module named 'numpy'`` you have to manually install numpy first by running ``pip install numpy``.

-   >>> pip install numpy

 Then retry installing PyMaid via pip.

 .. note::
    The :mod:`pymaid.rmaid` module requires `rpy2 <https://rpy2.readthedocs.io>`_.
-   As `rpy2` installation fails if no R is installed, it is not a default dependency and has to be installed manually *after* R has been set up.
+   As ``rpy2`` installation fails if no R is installed, it is not a default dependency and has to be installed manually *after* R has been set up.

 Installing from source